 To help protect your data from loss, Code42 automatically collects and stores every version of every file you have selected for backup.
-If you notice that some or all of your files appear to be missing from Restore Files (Code42 app version 6.8.3 and later) or Get Files (Code42 app version 6.8.2.x and earlier), read this tutorial to troubleshoot the issue.
+If you notice that some or all of your files appear to be missing from Restore Files, read this tutorial to troubleshoot the issue.

 Under the hood

 - Files were removed from the file selection and were consequently removed from the archive

 - Files were deleted from the source device and now they are marked as deleted in the archive